Habbie/hello-dns/tdns/README.md

 ### Compression
 DNS compression is unreasonably difficult to get right.
-In what happens to be a coincidence, it turns out the DNS Tree can also be used to perform DNS name compression.
+In what happens to be a coincidence, it turns out the DNS tree can also be used to perform DNS name compression.

 For every invocation of `putName()` in `DNSMessageWriter()` we check the DNS